Process for Requesting Accommodations

 Here are the steps:

 - Student must obtain official documentation of a disability.
 Documentation must be from a qualified professional, such as a physician.
 It is the student's responsibility to provide or pay for the cost of this documentation.

 - The documentation, depending on the type of disability, must be recent, no more than three years old.
 Please consult the JHU Guide for Students, or contact us for further specification.
 Johns Hopkins University reserves the right to request or require more current or updated documentation.

 - Documentation may be submitted to us at any time; however, we ask that you leave a margin of at least three (3) weeks prior to the intended start of the accommodation in order to provide adequate time for review and processing of the request.

 - Our office will inform the student of the status of his or her request within five (5) business days from the intended beginning of the accommodation.

-The director of ADA Compliance and Disability Services for the University reviews all documentation for Johns Hopkins University students, and reserves the right to determine the most effective and timely accommodations after consultation with the student.
+The Johns Hopkins University Disability Services Officer, in the Office of Institutional Equity, reviews all documentation for Johns Hopkins University students, and reserves the right to determine the most effective and timely accommodations after consultation with the student.